Complete Guide to Vastu for Home Construction and Design

 A house that gets morning sunlight feels different from one that stays dark till noon.
 A kitchen placed where heat gets trapped behaves differently during peak summer.

+These are not abstract ideas.
+They show up every day on-site.
+That’s where vastu quietly overlaps with real construction logic.
 This guide breaks down vastu for home in a way that actually makes sense during planning and construction, not just on paper, but where it matters most: on the ground.

 What is Vastu Shastra in Home Construction